ronkow/python-for-data-practitioners/README.md

 There are different ways to install Python and there are many IDEs that support Python.
 We will show you two installation options for Windows.

 ### OPTION 1: INSTALLING PYTHON FROM THE OFFICIAL WEBSITE
 You can download and install Python from the official Python website [https://www.python.org](https://www.python.org).
-From the Windows Installer, select `Add python.exe to PATH` so that you can run your code from any path on a command line.
+On the Windows Installer, select `Add python.exe to PATH` so that you can run your code from any path on a command line.

 <kbd>
 <img src="./images/python_install.png" width="500" alt="Python IDLE">